Do you want to see old versions of a WordPress site?

 - You’re looking for design inspiration from old websites.

 With that said, let’s take a look at how to see older versions of any website.

 How to See Old Versions of Any Website (3 Tools)

 There are a few different online tools that create archives of websites.
 These tools take snapshots at different points in time and archive those website pages.

-It works similar to your own WordPress backups except these are accessible to the entire internet.
+They work similarly to your own WordPress backups, except these are accessible to the entire internet.